 “It’s no trick.
 You let Jace into your heart.
 He finds your own music there.
 Then he helps you to play it.
 The only magic is your own music.
 He helps you find and play it.”

-Still perplexed, Jules fails to think that a ghost is also magic.
+Still perplexed, Jules fails to remember that a ghost is also magic.

 After we were seated and eating the soup course, Trent and Brett rush in from their Collegiate socializing.